-3.1 Share Deal
+2.1 Share deal

-3.1.1 Characteristics
+2.1.1 Characteristics

-In a share deal, seller sells and buyer buys a certain percentage of the outstanding equity securities in a target company on the basis of a sale and purchase agreement.

-In Switzerland, companies are most often organized in the form of a stock corporation whose capital is divided into shares (Aktiengesellschaft, AG; société anonyme, SA) or, less common, as a limited liability company (Gesellschaft mit beschränkter Haftung, GmbH; société à responsabilité limitée, Sàrl).
+In a share deal, the seller sells and the buyer buys a certain percentage of the outstanding equity securities in a target company on the basis of a sale and purchase agreement.
+In Switzerland, companies are most often organised in the form of a stock corporation whose capital is divided into shares (Aktiengesellschaft, AG; société anonyme, SA) or, less common, as a limited liability company (Gesellschaft mit beschränkter Haftung, GmbH; société à responsabilité limitée, Sàrl).

-3.1.2 Effects of the Transaction on the Target Enterprise
+2.1.2 Effects of the transaction on the target enterprise

-The sale of a company by way of a share deal has in general no effect on the target company's assets, liabilities, contracts, employees and governmental authorizations.
+The sale of a company by way of a share deal has - in contrast to an asset deal - in general no effect on the target company's assets, liabilities, contracts, employees and governmental authorisations.

 As the whole company is transferred, individual assets or liabilities must not be transferred but stay with the target company.
-All employees remain employed with the target company and neither the target company nor the employee can derive any right from the share deal.

-In case of contractual change-of-control provisions, the transaction may trigger certain rights of entitled contractual counterparties of the target company, most often a right to terminate the contract or a right to re-negotiate certain terms and conditions.
+All employees remain employed with the target company, and neither the target company nor the employee can derive any right from the share deal.
+In case of contractual change of control provisions, the transaction may trigger certain rights of entitled contractual counterparties of the target company, most often a right to terminate the contract or a right to renegotiate certain terms and conditions.

-Last but not least, while governmental authorizations, permits and licenses relating to the target company's business stay generally in place and remain unaffected by the transaction, the change-of-control may also trigger duties to comply with certain requirements of regulated industries, such as banking, insurance or gaming (e.g., disclosure duties to and approval rights by supervisory authorities).
+While governmental authorisations, permits and licences relating to the target company's business stay generally in place and remain unaffected by the transaction, the change of control may also trigger duties to comply with certain requirements of regulated industries, such as banking, insurance or gaming (eg, disclosure duties to and approval rights by supervisory authorities).

-3.1.3 Transfer of Title
+2.1.3 Transfer of title

-Title to the target company's shares is transferred as follows:
+Title to the target company's shares is transferred as follows.